-Travel costs, including but not limited to parking, congestion and local fees, train fare, taxis, and flights, are charged at cost in addition to our service rates.
+Travel costs, including but not limited to parking, congestion and local fees, train fare, taxis, and flights, are charged at cost in addition to our service rates, unless otherwise agreed.

-Mileage is charged at the standard HMRC allowable rate from our office (or provided accommodation) to the work location(s).
+Mileage is charged at the standard HMRC allowable rate from our office (or provided accommodation) to the work location(s), unless otherwise agreed.

 Some productions will require overnight accommodation, which must be provided at a nearby Travelodge, Premier Inn or equivalent hotel, and will be charged for at cost.

 Subsistence will be charged for when required, such as when travelling or working outside of our typical business hours, or when hosted in overnight accommodation.